-Launceston is the second-largest city in Tasmania after capital Hobart, and derives a lot of its charm from its riverside location alongside a cavalcade of points of interest including old architecture, the greenery of parks and gardens, quaint craft galleries and hill-filled streets dotted with weatherboard houses.
+Launceston derives a lot of its charm from its riverside location alongside its old architecture, parks and gardens, craft galleries and quaint communities.

 In addition, just a short walk from the city lies the entrance to spectacular Cataract Gorge, an expansive ravine that can be navigated from above via chairlifts.